(Disclosure: Some of the links below may be affiliate links)

 As you can see, there are plenty of personal finance myths.
 I am sure you already knew about some of them.
 Hopefully, you did not know about all of them, and you learned something from this article.

 We need to be careful with these personal finance myths.
-If you strongly believe in some of these myths, this could harm your personal finances.
+If you strongly believe in some of these personal finance myths, this could harm your personal finances.

 I am disappointed that there are so many people out there that contribute to these myths.
 People should know better than pass on these myths.
 Even though some of these have some basis, they do not apply to everybody.
 Everybody’s personal finance is different.